MetaSys-LISBP/IsoSim/doc/scalaflux_workflow.md

 Simulation results are saved in subfolder `sim`:

-.`plot.pdf`: plot of time-course concentrations of metabolites, fluxes, isotopologue abundances and isotopic enrichments of all EMUs
+  `plot.pdf`: plot of time-course concentrations of metabolites, fluxes, isotopologue abundances and isotopic enrichments of all EMUs

-.`lib_f.f`:  FORTRAN code of the model used to compile the dynamic library
+  `lib_f.f`:  FORTRAN code of the model used to compile the dynamic library

-.`res.txt`:  complete simulation results
+  `res.txt`:  complete simulation results

 ## Fit label inputs